Sender Domains and Email Authentication

 ### Sender Domain Basics

-A checker found the domain exists, but you still need to confirm that the domain Mailrith uses is the same domain authenticated in your email delivery service.
+A sender domain check found that your domain exists, but you still need to confirm that Mailrith uses the same domain that is authenticated in your email delivery service.

-1. Open the Mailrith delivery connection that sends from this domain.
+1. Open the Mailrith delivery connection that sends from your domain.

-2. Confirm the From email uses the domain subscribers should recognize.
+2. Confirm that the From email address uses your recognizable sender domain.

-3. Open your email delivery service and confirm that same domain or sending subdomain is verified.
+3. Open your email delivery service and confirm that the same domain or sending subdomain is verified.

-5. Send a real test email and confirm the message headers show authentication passing for your domain.
+5. Send a real test email and inspect the message headers.
+Confirm that the headers show authentication passing for your domain.

-> Mailrith can use the sender identity you choose, but the actual authentication is controlled by your email delivery service and DNS.
-If alignment is failing, fix that service's domain setup first.
+> Mailrith can use the sender identity you choose, but your email delivery service and DNS control the actual authentication.
+If alignment is failing, fix your domain setup in that service first.

 Related resources: